czerjak22/czerjak22/README.md

 - 👋 Hi, I’m @czerjak22
-- 👀 I’m interested in programing
+- 👀 I’m interested in Iot, Automatization, RaspberryPi, Servers, Electronic projects
-- 🌱 I’m currently learning c++,java
+- - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- #Developingdeveloper
-- 📫 How to reach me ...
+- 📫 How to reach me czerjaknorbert@gmail.com

 <!---
 czerjak22/czerjak22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.